DataRecce/recce/README.md

 # Q&A

-### Q: How `piti` connect to my data warehouse?
-Does piti support my data warehouse?
+### Q: How `recce` connect to my data warehouse?
+Does recce support my data warehouse?

-`piti` use the [dbt adapter](https://docs.getdbt.com/docs/connect-adapters) to connect to your warehouse.
+`recce` use the [dbt adapter](https://docs.getdbt.com/docs/connect-adapters) to connect to your warehouse.
 So it should work for your data warehouse.

-### Q: What credential does `piti` connect to the two environments?
+### Q: What credential does `recce` connect to the two environments?

-Piti uses the same target in the profile to connect your warehouse.
+Recce uses the same target in the profile to connect your warehouse.
 If you use the default target `dev`, it use the credentials to connect to both environments.
 So please make sure that the credential able to access both environments.